BenjaminSchiller/DNA/FORMATS.md

 - *dna.graph.nodes.DirectedNode*
 - *dna.graph.nodes.UndirectedNode*

-For **weighted nodes**, the string representation of their weight as simply added to the index, separated by "@":
+For **weighted nodes**, the string representation of their weight is simply added to the index, separated by "@":

 	${index}@${weight}